 Mission: Believing in better is how we approach everything we do.

-I worked at Sky full-time
+I have been working at Sky full-time (Less than a year)

 I applied online.
 The process took 4+ months.
 I interviewed at Sky (Osterley) in October 2013.